 Like what you see?
 Discover Italy’s incredible art world in our detailed itinerary below!
 But remember, all our school trips are completely customisable.

-*Prices based on groups of 20 students with 2 free teacher spots.
+*Prices based on groups of 20 students and 2 free teachers.

 Day 1: Explore Rome

-Start your trip off arriving at Ciampino/Fiumicino airport and hop on the Terravision bus to your accommodation in Termini.
-Check into the hotel and make your way out to explore all of Rome’s ‘must-sees’.
+Step off the plane and hop on the Terravision bus to your accommodation in Termini.
+Check into the hotel and make your way out to explore all of Rome’s must-sees.
 Marvel at the historic Trevi fountain, the Pantheon and the Spanish Steps.

-Day 2: Visit The Colosseum and Michelangelo Statue
+Day 2: The Colosseum and Michelangelo Statue

-Day 3: Visit The Galleria dell’Accademia In Florence
+Day 3: The Galleria dell’Accademia in Florence

-Day 4: See Renaissance Paintings at The Galleria degli Uffizi
+Day 4: The Galleria degli Uffizi

-Start your day wandering around the Galleria degli Uffizi, one of the most important art museums in Italy.
+Start your day examining works in the Galleria degli Uffizi, one of the most important art museums in Italy.
 Marvel at the collection of Renaissance paintings.

 Day 5: Traditional Pottery Painting

-In the morning, take part in a traditional pottery painting class.
-Learn all about the painting technique called majolica, then follow step by step instructions as you paint a plate with an original design from the 15th century.
+Roll up your sleeves for a traditional pottery painting class.
+Learn all about the painting technique called majolica, then follow step-by-step instructions as you paint a plate with an original design from the 15th century.

-Day 6: Say Farewell
+Day 6: Home Time

 Extension Day 1: Panoramic Views of Bologna

-Extension Day 2: Master The Art of Art Restoration
+Extension Day 2: Master the Art of Art Restoration

 Extension Day 3: Museo MAMbo